 Acorns’ investment methodology is founded on Harry Markowitz’s Modern Portfolio Theory (MPT).
 The MPT approach aims to find the optimal combination of different asset classes to achieve the highest possible return, given a certain level of risk.

 MPT proposes that in the absence of trading costs (a situation that has come closer to reality as brokerage firms keep slashing their fees), most asset classes will generate fairly predictable returns and volatility levels over long periods.

-Using these returns as a reference, a graph combining different asset classes can be created that incorporates the different levels of returns and risk realized by the investor.
+Using these returns as a reference, a graph combining different asset classes that incorporates the different levels of returns and risk realized by the investor can be created.